Hello fellow travelers!

 Keeping Records: Though not 100% necessary, this is a fun way for frequent travelers to keep tabs on their personal travel statistics.
 Create a profile and input trip information to receive statistics like how many flights you’ve taken, hours/miles flown, airports visited, etc. Users can also earn badges based on travels and see their numeric ranking on a leaderboard of other users.
 There’s also a map feature visualizing your trips, which is pretty awesome.

 Organizing Flights: This app works best when all of your travel info is provided.
-There are currently 2 ways to do this: input manually or link up with your TripIt Pro account if you have one, as well as Wallet (Passbook) if you are using an iPhone.
-Flight information is listed in an easy-to-navigate timeline.
+There are currently a number of ways to do this.
+Users can connect their e-mail to the app for auto-import, forward their e-tickets to firstname.lastname@example.org, link up with their TripIt account or Wallet (Passbook) if using an iPhone, or lastly, input the information manually.
+Flight information is then listed in an easy-to-navigate timeline.

 (FREE; ad removal $2.99)

 Calling itself The Social Air Travel Guide, Fleet encourages users to interact via the app throughout the travel process, from pre-airport highway traffic to baggage claim.

 Input your flight and you can track check-in time, security congestion, and flight/baggage delays.

 Some information is pulled from the Flight Stats platform, but Fleet mainly relies on crowdsourcing.